nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 2. The `Parser#getCommandType()` method is then called to decipher what command is to be carried out.
 3. Then, `Parser#getRemainingArgument()` method is run to extract the arguments of the input command.
 4. The arguments are passed to the specified `XYZCommand#prepare()` method if there are any arguments.
 Otherwise, the constructor is called.
 Both methods will create a new `XYZCommand` object.
+(`XYZCommand` is a placeholder for specific subclass of the `Command` class, e.g. `SessionCreateCommand`)
-5. This Command object is then returned by the `getCommand()` method.
+5. This `Command` object is then returned by the `getCommand()` method.
 ### Command Component

 ## Implementation